23476-OWL-Robotics/Pedro-Pathing-Visualizer/README.md

 You can set the Field rotation by using the `.setFieldRotation()` function.
 It's best to put it directly after `.setBackground()`
 The rotation angles are 90, 180, and 270.
 Use the FieldRotation enum inside the `.setFieldRotation()` parenthesis.
 The import is

-`import com.owlrobotics.pedropathingvisualizer.pedropathing.util.FieldRotation;`
+`import com.owlrobotics.pedropathingvisualizer.util.FieldRotation;`

 You can set the Field origin by using the `.setFieldOrigin()` function.
 There is an origin enum for each corner of the field as well as the center.

-Import: `import com.owlrobotics.pedropathingvisualizer.pedropathing.util.PlaneOrigin;`
+Import: `import com.owlrobotics.pedropathingvisualizer.util.PlaneOrigin;`

 ### Using Custom Images